Close Menu

 Learn Some Spanish

 While many Cubans speak some English, it’s still a good idea to learn some basic Spanish phrases to help you navigate the city and communicate with locals.
-(See Also: Is Ecuador Safe to Visit 2025?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Cabo Right Now?
+The Latest Travel Advisory)

 Bring Necessary Documents